sorencoder/sorencoder/README.md

 - 👋 Hi, I’m @sorencoder
-- 👀 I’m interested in computer technology
+- 👀 I’m interested in computer technology and I love creating things because I believe that technology can bring people together
-- 🌱 I’m currently using flutter technology
+- 🌱 I’m currently using flutter, python and DSA
-- 💞️ I’m looking to collaborate on ... 🤔
+- 💞️ I’m looking to collaborate on any project that can bring impact to the life of people
-- 📫 How to reach me ...🗺️
+- 📫 How to reach me @discord mister_vilgax#0894 ✉️ ishwarsoren@outlook.com

 >🧑‍💻 WORK IN PROGRESS